JackieW001/SegFault/README.md

 }
 ```

-One thing to note about functions in Rust is that instead of saying "return x+1;", you can simply make the last line of the function "x+1".
+One thing to note about functions in Rust is that instead of saying `return x+1;`, you can simply make the last line of the function `x+1`.
 However, when doing so, do not include the semicolon or else you will run into errors.
-Also, even though this is less typing, if you want, you can still use the keyword "return".
+Also, even though this is less typing, if you want, you can still use the keyword `return`.

 ## Loops

-There are three main looping mechanisms in Rust: while, loop, and for.
+There are three main looping mechanisms in Rust: `while`, `loop`, and `for`.

 ### Loop
 Looping with loop is pretty simple; it just goes forever.